wjewell3/spotipy/README.md

 # spotipy
 Analyze your liked and/or disliked Spotify songs to create a dynamic, personalized playlist.

+Prerequisite: You must have a Spotify account - to register: https://accounts.spotify.com/en/login?continue=https

 To run code yourself in Jupyter Notebook:
 1. Install Git (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
         Use Git to save work at checkpoints and share your work